Some explicit elliptic modular surfaces

-For a smooth algebraic variety $V$ and any $m> 0$, the $m$\emph{-th plurigenus} of $V$ is given by $P_m=h^0(V,K_{V}^{\otimes m})$.
+For a smooth algebraic variety $V$ and any $m> 0$, the $m$\emph{-th plurigenus} of $V$ is given by $P_m\coloneqq h^0(V,K_{V}^{\otimes m})$.
 The \emph{Kodaira dimension} $\kappa$ of $V$ is $-\infty$ if $P_m=0$ for all $m>0$ and otherwise it is the minimum $\kappa$ such that $P_m/m^\kappa$ is bounded.
 If $V$ has dimension $d$, then the Kodaira dimension of $V$ is either $-\infty$ or an integer $0\le \kappa \le d$.

-Now Kodaira dimension is a birational invariant.
-Therefore we may compute the Kodaira dimension of $X_c$ by computing the Kodaira dimension of any smooth model of $(C_g\times C_g)/\langle \psi_g^{-1}\times \psi_g \rangle$.
-In fact, we compute the Kodaira dimension of the smooth model $Y_c$, constructed by Schreieder in \cite[Section 8]{schreieder} and detailed below.
+Kodaira dimension is a birational invariant and thus we may compute the Kodaira dimension of the surface $X_c$ by computing the Kodaira dimension of any smooth model of $(C_g\times C_g)/\langle \psi_g^{-1}\times \psi_g \rangle$.
+In fact, we compute the Kodaira dimension of the smooth but non-minimal model $Y_c$ constructed by Schreieder in \cite[Section 8]{schreieder} and detailed below.